Developing scalable mHealth big-data solutions

 I build open source software and technology to support reliable high-frequency data collection from mobile and wearable sensors to enable sensor-triggered just-in-time adaptive interventions.
 This is coupled with an analytics cloud designed to facilitate mobile health data analytics and interventions that enables population-scale model development, training, and evaluation.
 It brings state-of-the-art research techniques and methodologies together in a single system to affect clinical outcomes.

-I am the Chief Software Architect for the NIH sponsored Mobile Sensor to Knowledge (MD2K) center where I design and build high-performance software to process real-time mobile sensor data for medical applications.
+I am the Chief Software Architect for the NIH sponsored Mobile Sensor to Knowledge (MD2K) center where I design and build high-performance software to process real-time mobile sensor data for medical and workplace applications.

 I was an assistant professor of Computer Science at the University of Memphis where my research focused on mobile health (mHealth) applications, particulary wearable technology to address obesity and mobile medication adherence for asthma.